Hemanth998/travelstories/README.md

 - create app.js and run a server on PORT 5000
 - install pg package
 - install dotenv package- its just to set environment variables from a file called .env (no need in production or if you have environment variables already set up)
-- point to remember - .env file should be in same folder where we installed dotenv package otherise configure absolute of the .env file as an argument in config() method
+- point to remember - .env file should be in same folder where we installed dotenv package otherise configure absolute path of the .env file as an argument in config() method
-- add code connect POSTGRES db - done, go with client
+- add code connect to POSTGRES db - done, go with client
 - add dev dependency nodemon
 - Make db connection handle exception
 - Start the server only when db is connected